GiancarloMCorrea/AKWHAM/README.md

 In this repository, you will find the code to run the study cases found in *Correa et al. 2023.
 Modelling time-varying growth in state-space stock assessments.
-ICES Journal of Marine Sciences*
+ICES Journal of Marine Sciences* (doi: 10.1093/icesjms/fsad133)

 1. **run_XXXX.R**: Scripts used to run the WHAM models for each case study.
 2. **sim_XXXX.R**: Scripts used to run the self-test simulation for each case study.